Home Contact Us FAQ's SiteMap

 Frequent job changes are considered a concern in virtually all regions of the world when it comes to recruiting senior management people.
 For various reasons, job stability is perhaps more important in Asia than elsewhere.

-Economies of Southeast Asia (mainly Singapore, Malaysia, Thailand, Indonesia, Philippines and Vietnam) are relatively small on a global scale and are usually dominated by a few family-owned conglomerates.
+The economies of Southeast Asia (mainly Singapore, Malaysia, Thailand, Indonesia, Philippines and Vietnam) are relatively small on a global scale and many industries are dominated by a few family-owned conglomerates.
 As a result, there are a small number of possible employers (as well as customers and suppliers) in each industry sector.
 Because of these limited employment options, senior managers tend to stay with their employers for longer periods of time.

 Another reason senior managers are inclined to be stable has to do with the importance of relationships to doing business in Asia.
 Job-hopping is a notorious bridge-burning activity and too much of it is seen as harmful to a senior manager’s career.

 Exceptions to this rule have become apparent over the past few years in Singapore, Vietnam and Hong Kong.
-These countries have experiencing extraordinarily strong demand for experienced managers because of high rates of economic growth and foreign investment.
-The result has been that a habit of frequent job changes has developed among desirable (and undesirable) candidates.
-International managers building businesses in these 2 countries should not be disappointed if the candidates they see have uncomfortably high rates of employer turnover.
+These countries have experienced extraordinarily strong demand for experienced managers because of high rates of economic growth and foreign investment.
+The result has been that a habit of frequent job changes has developed.
+International managers building businesses in these countries should not be disappointed if the candidates they see have uncomfortably high rates of job changes.

 2. Local Company Experience

-Within most of Asia, there are still a lot of perceived differences between the quality of managers developed in “local” companies as compared to multinationals.
-This distinction is slowly fading as more locally-owned companies aspire to become international in their management styles.
-These days, each country in Southeast Asia has its own successful companies with superb senior managers.
-The most obvious examples of this is Singapore and Hong Kong where leading local companies would be considered internationally competitive by any measure.
+Within most of Asia, there are still a lot of perceived differences between the quality of managers developed in “local” companies as compared to international companies.
+This distinction is slowly fading as more locally-owned organizations aspire to become more professional in their management style.
+These days, each country in Southeast Asia has a number of successful companies employing superb senior managers.
+The most obvious examples of this are Singapore and Hong Kong where leading local companies would be considered internationally competitive by any measure.

-Despite these exceptions, the perception of international hiring managers is that only people with multinational company experience should be considered for management positions in multinational companies.
-There are various reasons behind this and some of the stereotypes of companies in emerging countries include: overly hierarchical management style, promotions based on personal loyalty rather than performance, hiring of friends and relatives, overly centralized decision making, etc, etc.
+Despite these exceptions, the perception of international hiring managers is that only people with multinational company experience should be considered for management positions in multinational organizations.
+There are various reasons behind this but some stereotypes of emerging country companies include: overly hierarchical management style, promotions based on personal loyalty rather than performance, hiring of friends and relatives, overly centralized decision making, and so on.

 International managers who are hiring leaders need to ensure that candidates have experience working at, or very close to, international standards.
 Otherwise, they may end up with an organization functioning in a stereotypical third-world company manner.